 Let’s start with a big ticket item.
 I had been eyeing the North South tote bag for a while.
 AllSaints have different versions of the bag pretty much every season, so I waited for a good deal to strike.
 The Shirley bag has the pleated strap detail and a large tassel, two things that remind me of the brand prior to their silent makeover in 2012 under then-CEO William Kim.

 I worked at AllSaints 10 years ago (y’all I’m old) and can definitely vouch for the quality of their leather goods.
-Come to think of it, I still have a pair of Damisi boots my cobbler complemented me on.
+Come to think of it, I still have a pair of Damisi boots my cobbler complimented me on.
 Those shoes have seen things and I’m beginning to think they’re indestructible.

 Anyway, I scored this perfectly slouchy-but-structured tote bag for € 151 instead of € 380.
 Not a bad deal if you ask me!